dansmyers/InterviewQuestionGuide/README.md

 ## Adding to the Repo

-First, use the **Fork** button to create your own copy of the repo.
+First, use the **Fork** button in the upper-right of the repo page to create your own copy of the repo.
 In Git, a fork is like a branch of the project.
 You are free to make any changes you want to your fork, which can then be integrated back into the "master" repository.

 Once you have your fork, create a new file to hold your problem tutorial.
 Give your new file a descriptive name and place it in the appropriate topic directory. **All files you create will have a Markdown (.md) extension**.